-During the August 7, 2014 meeting, MWAA reported that it is continuing its one-onone business effort, and updating the Home-Owners Association list, including new contacts for Herndon and Loudoun and Fairfax Counties.
-MWAA added that the project website is scheduled to be updated.
 Proposals for the project website development were received on May 30, 2014, and evaluated through the months of June and July.
 Contract award was issued in August 2014.
-MWAA is currently reviewing other project websites for information and guidance for providing the public with the best access to project information possible.
+MWAA reported that a second review at the final project website with the contractor was scheduled for October 9, 2014.
 Updates to the project website will be performed by the MWAA internal outreach team.
 MWAA also plans to set-up a Twitter account to provide real-time project updates and receive public comments.

 During July 9, 2014, MWAA reported that the primary question being asked by the community is the opening date for the Phase 2 Project.
 MWAA wants to ensure that all stakeholders are using the same date.
-To date, no groundbreaking events are scheduled for the Phase 2 Project; however, now that Phase 1 is open, MWAA will discuss scheduling an event in the near future.
+To date, no groundbreaking events are scheduled for the Phase 2 Project.